quijaman1988/SusanBuckDWAnotes/03_Laravel/09_Controllers.md

 + Put Controller class files `/app/Http/Controllers/`.
 This directory is psr-4 loaded in `composer.json`, so anything you put here will be readily available using the appropriate namespace.

-+ You can technically call a controller class file anything you want, but it's a convention to suffix it with `Controller` (ex: `BookController`).
++ You can technically call a controller class file anything you want, but it's a convention to suffix it with `Controller` and use [upper CamelCase style](https://en.wikipedia.org/wiki/CamelCase#Variations_and_synonyms) (ex: `BookController`).

 + Your controller class should extend Laravel's `Controller`, which also exists in `/app/Http/Controllers/`.
 This is where you can put common logic shared by all your controllers.